imikhassik/News-Portal/README.md

 weekly email with all the new posts in the category they subscribed to.

 Signup, authentication and authorization implemented with django-allauth library.

-Job scheduling implemented with django-apscheduler.
+Subscriber emailing and scheduling implemented with celery tasks.
+Also, django signals and apscheduler jobs set up and commented out as an alternative.

 This is a work in progress.